 Medications that contain hormones can also affect breast density.
 For example :

-- Women who take the drug tamoxifen (for treatment or for risk reduction) tend to have lower breast density than they would if they didn’t take tamoxifen.
+- Women who take the drug tamoxifen (for breast cancer treatment or for risk reduction) tend to have lower breast density than they would if they didn’t take tamoxifen.

 Breast density legislation